max-bytes/lfs-example-mod/README.md

 * When it has run successfully, the workshop item should soon after appear in the list of workshop items for the game: https://steamcommunity.com/workshop/browse/?appid=2638050
 * Others can now install your mod by subscribing to it, which will automatically download and install through Steam.

+## Troubleshooting
+When a mod is loaded, it should show up in the bottom left corner of the main menu of the game.
+If it does not, or it does not work as expected, a look into the log files might help.
+The log files are located at `<YourUserDirectory>\AppData\Roaming\Godot\app_userdata\Card Stuff\logs`.
+Look for errors and warnings that relate to your mod.

 ## Current Status
 What is working and what isn't:
 ### Working